 Hiking in Jæren – coastline and open landscape

 The Jæren beaches and coastline hikes are both easy and scenic, with a natural environment offering almost flat routes and comfortable surfaces for all hikers.

 Another option on Jæren is the coastal hike from Viste Bay to Tungenes Lighthouse, now a museum and cultural scene, on the northernmost point on the Jæren area mainland.

 Other recommended hikes

-Distances between coastline and mountains are short in the Stavanger Region, and easy to cover by car.
+Distances between coastline and mountains are short in the Stavanger region, and easy to cover by car.
 If you seek steeper hikes offering different levels of challenge, head inland.

-A relatively easy walk is to the Mor Norge Statue (Mother Norway).
+A relatively easy walk is to the Mor Norge statue ("Mother Norway").
 Suitable for the entire family, this hike offers good trails leading up to what people refer to as the "most lonely" statue in the Stavanger region.